Variance reduction combining pre-experiment and in-experiment data: Abstract

 \section{Abstract}

-Online controlled experiments (A/B testing) are essential in data-driven decision-making for many companies.
-Increasing the sensitivity of these experiments, particularly with a fixed sample size, relies on reducing the variance of the estimator for the average treatment effect (ATE).
-Existing methods like CUPED and CUPAC use pre-experiment data to reduce variance, but their effectiveness depends on the correlation between the pre-experiment data and the outcome.
-In contrast, in-experiment data is often more strongly correlated with the outcome and thus more informative.
-In this paper, we introduce a novel method that combines both pre-experiment and in-experiment data to achieve greater variance reduction than CUPED and CUPAC, without introducing bias or additional computation complexity.
-We also establish asymptotic theory and provide consistent variance estimators for our method.
-Applying this method to multiple online experiments at Etsy, we reach substantial variance reduction over CUPAC with the inclusion of only a few in-experiment covariates.
-These results highlight the potential of our approach to significantly improve experiment sensitivity and accelerate decision-making.
+Online controlled experiments (A/B testing) are fundamental to data-driven decision-making in many companies.
+Improving the sensitivity of these experiments under fixed sample size constraints requires reducing the variance of the average treatment effect (ATE) estimator.
+Existing variance reduction techniques such as CUPED and CUPAC use pre-experiment data, but their effectiveness depends on how predictive those data are for outcomes measured during the experiment.
+In-experiment data are often more strongly correlated with the outcome, but using arbitrary post-treatment variables can introduce bias.
+In this paper, we propose a general, robust, and scalable framework that combines both pre-experiment and in-experiment data to achieve variance reduction.
+Our framework is simple, interpretable, and computationally efficient, making it practical for real-world deployment.
+We develop the asymptotic theory of the proposed estimator and provide consistent variance estimators.
+Empirical results from multiple online experiments conducted at Etsy demonstrate substantial additional variance reduction over current pipeline, even when incorporating only a few post-treatment covariates.
+These findings underscore the effectiveness of our framework in improving experimental sensitivity and accelerating data-driven decision-making.